 Proponents of lab-grown meat claim that producing cultured meat can reduce greenhouse gas emissions and significantly curb land and water use.
 They see it as a promising alternative to the high methane emissions from the agriculture sector as advocates are expressing firm commitments to the environment.

-Lab-grown meat is from animal stem cells that are bioengineered in the lab for it to multiply and grow until they form new muscle tissues.
+Lab-grown meat is made from animal stem cells that are bioengineered in the lab to multiply and grow until they form new muscle tissues.
 The article says it promises to replicate the natural taste and texture of meat.

 Meanwhile, Bill Gates is investing in research that can double crop yield by ‘tuning’ up photosynthesis in the plant.
-He says this is a solution to the growing demands of food by 2050 and to combat the climate change stresses on food production as it faces weather challenges such as severe droughts, irregular rainfall, and the spread of pests and crop diseases (Tuning up Photosynthesis, 2019).
+He says this is a solution to the growing demand for food by 2050 and to combat the stresses of climate change on food production, which faces weather challenges such as severe droughts, irregular rainfall, and the spread of pests and crop diseases (Tuning up Photosynthesis, 2019).

 Lab-grown meat’s implications

-Agriculture accounts for 44 % of methane emissions, so meat grown in the laboratory will help raise fewer animals and can help reduce methane emissions.
-This can appeal to people concerned about agriculture’s contribution to climate change.
-(CNN, 2016).
+Agriculture accounts for 44 % of methane emissions, so meat grown in the laboratory will help raise fewer animals and reduce methane emissions.
+This can appeal to people concerned about agriculture’s contribution to climate change (CNN, 2016).

 However, not everyone is convinced about lab-grown meat’s environmental and health implications.
 For instance, Marco Springmann, a senior environmental researcher from the University of Oxford, says that meat grown in the lab has “5 times the carbon footprint of chicken, and ten times higher than plant-based meat” (CNBC, 2019).

-As analysts project that the lab-grown meat industry will become a multi-billion business by 2030, start-up labs are springing up worldwide.
-The United States currently has nine cell-culturing companies and plans to release its products by the end of 2019, a CNBC article says.
+Analysts project that the lab-grown meat industry will become a multi-billion-dollar business by 2030, and start-up labs are springing up worldwide.
+According to a CNBC article, the United States currently has nine cell-culturing companies and plans to release its products by the end of 2019.

 Will cultured meat lower greenhouse gas emissions?

-According to a CNBC report, proponents of cultured meats say that it has 96% lower greenhouse gas emission, while another says it uses less land and water.
+According to a CNBC report, proponents of cultured meats say that it has 96% lower greenhouse gas emissions, while others say they use less land and water.

 Because lab-grown meat is still in its early stages, the actual carbon footprint of a large-scale process is challenging to assess.
 But claiming as an alternative to the methane-belching agriculture industry, meat laboratories will be pressed to use cleaner energy and technologies.

-Suppose large-scale production of lab meat will produce a lot of carbon dioxide.
-In that case, it will be more damaging than the methane emissions of raising animals, as carbon dioxide persists for hundreds of years in the atmosphere compared to methane, which lasts only 12 years.
+Suppose large-scale production of lab meat produces a lot of carbon dioxide.
+In that case, it will be more damaging than the methane emissions from raising animals, as carbon dioxide persists for hundreds of years in the atmosphere compared to methane, which lasts only 12 years.

 Researchers believe tuned-up plants will double their productivity